Dorms vs Off Campus Apartments near U of A

 If you choose to live off-campus in your second year, chances are you will have your close friend group established.
 This way, you avoid the gamble of the dorm roommate stress.
 Living with people you already know and trust almost guarantees a positive living experience.

-Cons of Off-Campus Housing Near U of A
+Cons of Off-Campus Housing Near University of Arizona

-That two minute walk to your 9 a.m. class may not be the case if you choose to live off-campus at U of A. Whether you are walking or driving to campus, you will have to factor in a little more time to your daily commute.
+That two minute walk to your 9 a.m. class may not be the case if you choose to live off-campus at University of Arizona.
+Whether you are walking or driving to campus, you will have to factor in a little more time to your daily commute.
 Yes, that means setting your alarm even earlier than normal.

 More decorations, groceries, gas if you are driving, and rent of course, add up to something that might be more expensive than the dorms.
 However if you are good with budgeting and saving money, it can also be less expensive than the dorms.